WICG/explicit-javascript-compile-hints-file-based/README.md

 Implementation 2: Parse the JavaScript file and compile all functions eagerly on the main thread (possibly up to a quota).

 Implementation 3: Ignore the hint when initially compiling the file.
-When a code cache for the file is created (e.g., when a user visits the same web page often enough that cache creation is deemed useful), create a code cache containing all the functions in the file.
+When a code cache for the file is created (e.g., when a user visits the same website often enough that cache creation is deemed useful), create a code cache containing all the functions in the file.

 Implementation 4: Like Implementation 1/2 but compile the functions with a higher tier compiler right away.